stefanoslig/blog/_posts/angular-composables.md

 ---
 title: 'Angular Composables'
-excerpt: 'In this article we explore a pattern coming from Vue.js and how it can be applied in Angular.
-We investigate how we can create these small units of stateful logic that can be re-used from different components.'
+excerpt: 'In this article we explore a pattern that arises in Vue.js and how it can be applied in Angular.
+We investigate how we can create these small units of stateful logic that can be re-used by different components.'
 coverImage: '/assets/blog/angular-composables/angular-composables-4.jpg'
 date: '2023-05-01T05:35:07.322Z'
 author: